 Clinics are graded across multiple areas of care, including support standards, management, and clinical environment.

 On paper, a visit by regulators to a clinic can be "Announced", or "Unannounced" - the former means the clinic knew about the inspection in advance, the latter means they didn't.
 Hence, "Unannounced" inspection reports are more likely to provide a real-world picture of clinic conditions and service levels.

-Step 5 - Arrange Admission
+Step 5 - Finalise The Details